The system also works in challenging environments, ensuring efficient radio links, even under ground. The system can be quickly and easily installed.

 FOR FILLING STATIONS AND FUEL DEPOTS.

-Sub GHz SRD bands are ideal for license-free low speed data transmission application.
+Sub-GHz SRD frequency bands are ideal for license-free, low-speed data transmission applications.

-In Europe SRD are regulated by ETSI EN 300 220 and by CEPT ERC 70-03 Recommendation.
-Other Countries have similar standards such as the FCC Rules Part 15 and Part 90 in the United States.
+In Europe, SRDs are regulated by the ETSI EN 300 220 and CEPT ERC 70-03 standards.
+Other Countries have similar standards, such as, in the United States, the FCC Rules, Part 15 and Part 90.